michalisKout/meetup-app/README.md

 - I am not confident in using typescript's features because I have not studied them enough yet.
 I used prop-types dependency instead.
 - I have not used react-app boilerplate.
 The webpack, jest and eslint configurations are customized by me.
 This way the app is **lightweight**, more **flexible** on handling error cases and more **scalable**.
 - There are no unit tests for the api because we already using a mocked api with static data.
+- HashRouter used instead of Router for supporting deployment on a static site genarator like Netlify.